Apang20/joke-teller/README.md

 ## User Stories
 A user can do the following:
+- Read random generated joke
-- Select a joke category or topic
+- Listen to random generated joke
 - Request a joke from the robot